 Though there are certainly variations in the design of speaker drivers, the vast majority will be of the dynamic variety (also known as moving-coil or electrodynamic).

-To learn about how each type of speaker driver works, check out my article What Are Speaker Drivers?
+To learn how each type of speaker driver works, check out my article What Are Speaker Drivers?
 (How All Driver Types Work).

 For this “beginners” article, we’ll stick with the most common speaker driver type that we’ll find in nearly all our loudspeakers.